libretro/docs/docs/guides/change-directories.md

 ### Savefile and Savestate

+!!! note
+    Some platforms/distros may use a different structure, so always verify your paths in settings -> directory

 Last one you should consider changing are the save locations, by default it will place them in the same folder as your ROMS.
 If you care about organisation you should change these to another folder.